Backtracking algorithms¶

 Example One

-For this problem, we traverse this tree in pre-order and check if the current node's value is \(7\).
+To solve this problem, we traverse this tree in pre-order and check if the current node's value is \(7\).
 If it is, we add the node's value to the result list res

 Example Two